Yash08official/Project--Sentiment-Analysis-On-Social-Media-/Week 2/readme.md

 • Threshold Selection
 • Implementation

-"Natural Language Processing (NLP)" is a field of artificial intelligence (AI) and computational linguistics focused on enabling computers to understand, interpret, and generate human language in a meaningful way.
+<h2>"Natural Language Processing (NLP)" is a field of artificial intelligence (AI) and
+computational linguistics focused on enabling computers to understand, interpret, and generate human language in a meaningful way.</h2>
 • NLP Tasks
 • NLTK Library
 • Functionalities of NLTK
 • Integration with ML

-"Logistic regression" is a statistical method used for binary classification tasks in machine learning (ML) projects.
+<h2>"Logistic regression" is a statistical method used for binary classification tasks in machine
+learning (ML) projects.</h2>
 • Model Representation
 • Decision Boundary
 • Training